MODULE 1 – QUESTIONED DOCUMENT EXAMINATION

 MODULE 4 – HANDWRITING EXAMINATION

-MODULE 5 – IDENTIFICATION OF SIGNATURE AND FORGERIES
+MODULE 5 – IDENTIFICATION OF SIGNATURES AND FORGERIES

 MODULE 6 – PAPER AND INK ANALYSIS